-London attack: ISIS claims follower was behind rampage
+London attack: Khalid Masood named as perpetrator

 Investigation gathers pace

-Mark Rowley, the lead officer in the UK for counter-terrorism policing, said hundreds of detectives worked through the night in a fast-moving inquiry.
-Their investigation focused on the attacker's motivation, preparation and associates, he said.

-Overnight, officers from the Metropolitan Police searched addresses in Birmingham, central England, and elsewhere.
+But he was not the subject of any recent investigations and there was no intelligence about his intent to mount an attack, the Metropolitan Police said.
+May said he was not part of the "current intelligence picture."

+Britain's most senior counterterror police officer, Mark Rowley, earlier said inquiries were continuing in London, the West Midlands city of Birmingham and elsewhere.
 Arrests were made in Birmingham and London.

-"It is still our belief -- which continues to be borne out by our investigation -- that this attacker acted alone yesterday and was inspired by international terrorism," he said.
-"To be explicit, at this stage, we have no specific information about further threats to the public."
+"It is still our belief -- which continues to be borne out by our investigation -- that this attacker acted alone yesterday and was inspired by international terrorism," Rowley said.

-Rowley told journalists late Wednesday that police were working on the assumption there was an Islamist dimension to the attack, the first mass-casualty terrorist outrage in Britain since 2005 when 52 people died in the July 7 bomb attacks on the London public transportation system.

-A UK official told CNN the working theory was that the attack was ISIS "inspired or copycat."

 The car rental company whose vehicle was used in the attack said it was cooperating with the police.

+The attack was the first mass-casualty terrorist outrage in Britain since 2005 when 52 people died in the July 7 bomb attacks on the London public transportation system.

-London Mayor Sadiq Khan told CNN that London was protected by the best police and security services in the world.
+London Mayor Sadiq Khan told CNN that the city was protected by the best police and security services in the world.
 "I'm confident that we are doing all that we can to keep our city safe, to keep Londoners safe and to keep visitors safe," he said.
+Extra police officers will be patrolling London, he said.

 Victims named

-The area around Westminster, the heart of the British government since the 16th century, was teeming with Londoners and visitors when the attack began.

-The officer killed at Carriage Gates, an entrance to Parliament, was named as Keith Palmer, a member of the Metropolitan Police's parliamentary and diplomatic protection command unit.
+The dead police officer was named as Keith Palmer, a member of the Metropolitan Police's parliamentary and diplomatic protection command unit.
 He was a husband and father, and had served in the Met for 15 years.

+Aysha Frade, a 43-year-old teacher killed in the attack, was a British national whose mother is a Spanish national, a spokesman for Spain's Foreign Ministry told CNN.

-The mayor of Betanzos in northwest Spain, Ramon Garcia Vasquez, named the woman who died as Frade, 43, and told CNN that her family and relatives live in the town.
-Vasquez said Frade had lived in London for several years with her Portuguese husband.
+Earlier, the mayor of the Spanish town of Betanzos, Ramon Garcia Vasquez, had told CNN that Frade was a Spanish citizen.
+Frade's family and relatives live in Betanzos, according to Vasquez.

-"We are totally overwhelmed by the news and we send our condolences to the people in London," Garcia Vasquez added.
+US President Donald Trump tweeted: "A great American, Kurt Cochran, was killed in the London terror attack.
+My prayers and condolences are with his family and friends."

+The unidentified fourth victim, a 75-year-old man, died Thursday night after his life support was withdrawn at a hospital where he had been receiving treatment, according to Met Police.

-A number of tourists were among 40 people hurt in the assault, including five South Koreans and three French high school students, according to officials from both countries.
-One Australian had been hospitalized, officials there said.
+A number of tourists were among 40 people hurt in the assault, including five South Koreans and three French high school students.
+One Australian was hospitalized.
 A Chinese foreign ministry spokeswoman said one Chinese tourist was slightly injured.

-May listed 10 foreign nationalities among the victims: Three French children, two Romanians, four South Koreans, one German, one Pole, one Irish, one Chinese, one Italian, one American, and two Greeks.
-Twelve Britons were also injured.
+May also listed citizens of Romania, Germany, Poland, Ireland, Italy and Greece among the victims.
+Twelve Britons required hospital treatment.

-A candlelit vigil will be held Thursday evening in Trafalgar Square, not far from Westminster, to show solidarity and remember the victims, the mayor's office announced.
+A candlelit vigil was held Thursday evening in Trafalgar Square, not far from the scene of the attack, to show solidarity and remember the victims.

-London police leaders held a moment's silence Thursday morning to remember the attack victims.

-One member of the government, Tobias Ellwood, was lauded as a hero after attempting to save Palmer.
+London Mayor Khan reiterated that London is a city that celebrates diversity.

+"And when Londoners face adversity, we always pull together.
+We stand up for our values and we show the world we are the greatest city in the world."

 People echoed May's defiance online, sharing an image of the London Underground logo emblazoned with the words "We are not afraid."

-Khan announced extra armed officers would be deployed on the streets of the British capital.
-However, Rowley said there were no plans for military officers to provide extra protection at this stage.

-World leaders expressed their condolences, with US President Donald Trump phoning the British Prime Minister to pledge US support in "responding to the attack."
+World leaders expressed their condolences in phone calls with May.
+Trump said he pledged US support in "responding to the attack."

-In New York, the NYPD stepped up security at "UK sensitive locations," including the British Consulate in midtown Manhattan, James Waters, the department's counterterrorism bureau chief said.
-NYPD Commissioner James O'Neill said that it was routine to step up resources in this way during global terror events.